smartcontractkit/chainlink-ccip/docs/development/README.md

 Before introducing duplicated values, please consider reusing them where applicable.
 When defining profiles, we recommend using `overwriteVars: true`, that will make CRIB global vars available in dependencies initialized from the main devspace.yaml config.

+### Scripting
+Scripts which are used in devspace pipelines should follow the guidelines below.

+One option is to have scripts fully embedded in the CRIB repo.
+Examples:
+* dashboard-lib
+* `dependencies/atlas/init` scripts

+So far we use bash and golang for scripting.
+Try to refrain from adding additional technologies, unless you have a very special use case that requires it.
+* If you need a simple script use bash
+* If you need a general purpose programming language to solve your problem use golang
+* If you need to pull libraries or SDKs from other places, use go.mod for that, don't rely on `$CHAINLINK_CODE_DIR`, for linking code from you workspace, read more in [the next section](#linking-other-code-repos-from-chainlink_code_dir)

 ### Linking other code repos from CHAINLINK_CODE_DIR
 As mentioned earlier `CHAINLINK_CODE_DIR` allows you to link your local sources for other repos, so you can develop code in the given repo and test using CRIB.
-That is very handy for development and we support that flow.
+That is very handy for development, and we support that flow.

-From the other side In CRIB we have a hard requirement that CRIB should work in standalone mode, without any dependencies from `CHAINLINK_CODE_DIR`.
+From the other side In CRIB we have a hard requirement that CRIB should work in the standalone mode, without any dependencies from `CHAINLINK_CODE_DIR`.

-### Docker image builds
+#### Docker image builds
-One example can include a docker image build.
+One example of supporting 2 different modes is a docker image build.
 CRIB supports building images from source and pushing them via devspace to ECR.
 CRIB would use `$CHAINLINK_CODE_DIR/chainlink` path to build chainlink image.
-That flow is enabled in development, but we also have a standalone mode, where it simply uses the pre-built image.
+That flow is enabled in development, but we also have a standalone mode, where it simply uses the pre-built image from CI.

-### Scripting and tool dependencies
-Scripts or tools which are used in devspace pipelines should be configured using the options.

-Tools should be:
-* Ideally added as a nix shell dependency (example gomplate, jq)
-* Worst case scenario pulled in the devspace pipeline.
-This is not great as it doesn't rely on nix cache for caching dependencies and increases the CRIB provisioning time.

-Scripts should be:
-* Fully embedded in the CRIB repo.
-Examples:
-  * dashboard-lib
-  * atlas init scripts
-* pulled as artifacts, if the script is built and published as artifact, you can pull them in devspace pipeline.
-It can be either binary or docker image.
-* pulled as dependency in the wrapper code, see example in the [anti-patterns section](#anti-patterns)

-### Anti-patterns
+#### Anti-patterns
-#### 1) Do not link scripts via `$CHAINLINK_CODE_DIR`.
+##### 1) Do not link scripts via `$CHAINLINK_CODE_DIR`.

 **Bad)** Pulling v2 deployment scripts directly from chainlink repo: